Tch1b0/RanDraw/README.md

 # RanDraw
-With RanDraw The screen gets filled with different colors in a loop.
+Randraw is a program, which fills the screen with some colorful boxes.